 The show will run approximately 80-90 minutes.

-You might not always see it, but there is plenty of humor to be found in places you might not expect.
+...reminds us about transformation.
+That miraculous change that happens within us and around us.
+And how sometimes we miss it.
 Jeff explores the Old and New Testaments with song and story.
 Some things are just darn funny.
-Locust for Breakfast is a show that uncovers those intersections of life and faith that sometimes trip over each other.
-A reminder that humor too is part of creation.
-You might hear songs like The Lazarus Blues, Regular Joe and the classic Stuffed Shells.
-The show is a mixture of Jeff’s solo work and also draws from his work with Ted Swartz of Ted and Company.
+Water into Wine uncovers those intersections of life and faith that sometimes trip over each other.
+The show brings out songs that have their own narrative.
+Song stories like, The Lazarus Blues, Get Mary Off The Donkey, He's not just a Regular Joe and the classic Honey and Locusts.
+There are also questions asked as in Will There Be Enough?
+Enough what?
+Exactly.
+The material is a mixture of Jeff’s solo work and also draws from his collaborations with Ted Swartz of Ted and Company.

 Jeff has been part of the work with Ted Swartz of Ted and Company since 2008.
 Here's a couple of links of shows they have created together over the years.
 It's been an extraordinary journey with Ted and has sparked so many songs over this time.
 Please be in touch if you are interested in booking these shows.
 It's a marvelous way of telling the gospel stories in such a brand new and unique light.
 You'll be glad you did and will come away from these shows understanding a perspective that you never thought you had before.